 For the Coconut Panna Cotta:

-bubbles.
+Pour the mixture into chilled glasses, or 4-ounce mason jars.
+Gently torch the tops of the panna cottas to pop any unsightly bubbles.
 Chill for several hours until set.
 Once firm, wrap each firmly in plastic wrap, storing for 4 to 5 days in the refrigerator.

 For the Chocolate Pot de Crème:

 In a medium saucepan, combine the cream, sugar, and salt.
 Set over medium heat and bring to a boil.
 Meanwhile, whisk the egg yolks in a medium bowl.
 Put the chopped chocolate in a separate large mixing bowl and set a fine-mesh sieve over the top.
 Once the cream mixture has come to a boil, whisk about ¼ cup of it into the egg yolks to temper.
 Pour the tempered egg yolks back into the pot with the hot cream and whisk to combine over a medium-low heat.
 Using a wooden spoon or spatula, stir constantly for several minutes until the mixture thickens and coats the back of a spoon.
 Immediately remove from heat and strain custard through a fine-mesh sieve over the chocolate.
 Let the chocolate and custard sit for several minutes.
 This will help melt the chocolate evenly.
 Whisk until smooth and divide evenly in 2- to 3-ounce portions.
 Gently tap each to remove any air bubbles.

 Pour about 1 cup of the custard into a small, metal bowl and chill until set.